mtumilowicz/java12-introduction-to-reactive-programming-workshop/README.md

 consume input and produce output).
 **[Flow.SubmissionPublisher](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/SubmissionPublisher.html)** -
 It's the only  one implementation (in `JDK`) of `Flow.Publisher`.
-Moreover - has ability to asynchronously issues submitted (non-null) items to current subscribers until it is closed.
+Moreover - has ability to asynchronously issue submitted (non-null) items to current subscribers until it is closed.

 ## data flow